testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 ## Step 2: Run DeepMetis

-Open terminal and go in the directory where DeepHyperion is installed.
+Open terminal and go in the directory where DeepMetis is installed.
 In the virtual machine, the command is the following:

 ```
 cd C:\Users\ASE2021\deepmetis\DeepMetis-UE